prakratisingh/ADBMS-UPES/README.md

 5) Drop sequence EMPID_SEQ.
 6) Create a sequence called REVERSE to generate numbers in the descending order from 10000 to 1000 with a decrement of 5.

+## Experiment 9 ##
+###### Title :
+To understand the concepts of PL/SQL programming.
+###### Objective :
+Students will be able to implement the basic concepts of Pl/SQL.
+###### Tasks covered in this experiment:
+1) Write a PL/SQL code to accept the value of A, B & C display which is greater.
+2) Using PL/SQL Statements create a simple loop that display message “Welcome to PL/SQL Programming” 20 times.
+3) Write a PL/SQL code block to find the factorial of a number.
+4) Write a PL/SQL program to generate Fibonacci series.
+5) Write a PL/SQL code to fund the sum of first N numbers.